mithi/react-philosophies/README.md

 1. 💖 Avoid state management complexity by removing redundant states
 2. 💖 Pass the banana, not the gorilla holding the banana and the entire jungle (prefer passing primitives as props)
-3. 💖 Keep your components small and simple- the single responsibility principle!
+3. 💖 Keep your components small and simple - the single responsibility principle!
 4. 💖 Duplication is far cheaper than the wrong abstraction (avoid premature / inappropriate generalization)
 5. Avoid prop drilling by using composition ([KCD: Prop Drilling](https://kentcdodds.com/blog/prop-drilling)). `Context` is not the solution for every state sharing problem
 6. Split giant `useEffect`s to smaller independent ones ([KCD: Myths about useEffect](https://epicreact.dev/myths-about-useeffect))